Dating Violence: How To Recognize It And Respond To It

 - Do they fail to listen to you, even when you have something important to say?

-- Do they lie to you even when their lying would serve no purpose for them?
+- Do they lie to you, even when their lying serves no purpose for them?

 - Do they fail to show up for dates?